Plan Your Education

 Graduation Criteria

-Practicum and field experience: Complete either a field experience or practicum.
+Practicum & Field Experience: Complete either the MA field experience or the licensure practicum.

 Residency: No more than twelve credits may be transferred in and applied toward the program electives; six credits from non-degree graduate study at UMass Boston and six credits of graduate course work from another institution.
 All transfer courses must be earned within seven years of program matriculation, have a grade of B or higher, be approved by the graduate program director and Graduate Studies, and not have been used to fulfill requirements for another degree.